 Frequently asked questions

-Learn more about the BB&T Supplier Diversity Program.
+Learn more about the BB&T, now Truist, Supplier Diversity Program.

-- Registration with the Ariba Supplier Network (ASN) provides BB&T with a pool of current and potential suppliers for possible bid opportunities.
+- Registration with the Ariba Supplier Network (ASN) provides BB&T, now Truist, with a pool of current and potential suppliers for possible bid opportunities.

 - The online process provides a method for us to keep track of signed contracts, as well as those about to expire.

-- BB&T is able to track and monitor the performance of our suppliers.
+- We're able to track and monitor the performance of our suppliers.

-- BB&T is able to identify and track businesses certified as diverse.
+- We're able to identify and track businesses certified as diverse.

-- BB&T is able to identify and track prime suppliers' indirect spend with diverse suppliers online.
+- We're able to identify and track prime suppliers' indirect spend with diverse suppliers online.

 - The registration process is an enterprise-wide directive from senior management.